Jogah

-Jogah (Drum Dancers) are the mythical "little people" in Iroquois lore.
+Jogah (Drum Dancers) are the "little people" in Haudenosaunee mythology.
 Usually invisible, there are ways of telling if they are around.
 For example, drumming with no visible drummers around.
 They also leave rings of bare earth and "bowls" in stones or mud; offerings like tobacco and fingernails can be offered at these "bowls."
+The hollows are said to bring drought-relieving rain when scooped up, dried, and placed in the home.
 They are also used to explain disembodied lights and bad luck.
 When people, usually children, elders, and spiritual healers, see the Jogah, they are described as "knee-high" to around tall.

 Behaviorally, the Jogah love games and playing tricks, which can be dangerous if they are disrespected.
 They have been claimed to cause illness in homes and neighborhoods that are built on sites to which they are attracted.
+Feather-decorated squirrel pelts are worn as vests and pants by the Jogah.